 In keeping with World Water Day, Elisabeth Muhr, the founder of Hallstein Water, talks to us about the quality and future of drinking water

 What motivated you as a family to dedicate yourselves to the topic of water?

-The origin is the need to avoid inflammation in the body which is caused by daily food intake.
-Sugar, carbohydrates and chemical additives (preservatives) are the main causes.
-In order to avoid acidification by these, water plays a particularly important role.
-This is why we decided to test water on our own.
+The origin lies in the need to avoid inflammation in the body caused by daily food intake.
+Especially sugar, carbohydrates and chemical additives (preservatives) are the main culprits.
+In order to avoid over-acidification by these, water plays a particularly important role.
+So we decided to test water on our own.

-"The result: All available waters - whether from the tap or from the store - have chemically and mechanically been modified in order to make them drinkable or to follow certain trends (e.g. alkalinity)."
+"The result: All available water - whether from the tap or from the store - has been chemically and mechanically modified to make it drinkable or to follow certain trends (eg alkalinity)."

 So we decided to look for our own source for our personal consumption.
 First, in cooperation with doctors and nutrition experts, we found the ultimate properties for water that work best for the health.
 Since water quality depends on a specific geology, we then found the most efficient stratifications with the help of hydrogeologists and drilled our artesian well.
 We simply never pegged away - it was a great family project in which all 5 of us were very involved.
 In the beginning, we never thought that we would end up with a water company.

 Founding family Muhr